 There was so much blood.
 It soaked into the ground, staining the pale river sand.
 The evening bugs sung and banners snapped in the wind, the only sound among the dead.
 I stepped over another body, her eyes staring open to the sky.
 Her braid of white hair claimed her as Amarian, but the man beside her had the brown hair of a human.
 I averted my gaze and kept walking.
 I long since lost count of how many Amarians had fallen, and with each one I passed, I felt a new pain in my chest.

-"Zyra," a voice called out.
-I didn't look back, ignoring the curses and mumbles.
+"Catori," a deep voice called out.
+I didn't look back, ignoring the curses and mumbles from my companion.
+I listen to his footsteps behind me, the creak of his battle leathers loud in the silence.
 The stench of death was beginning to rise, and already carrion birds were gathering in the treetops.
 I knew before long, there would be much larger beasts waiting in the shadows.
 "We need to get back.
 There's nothing we can do for them now."

 I shook my head in defiance.
 There were so many.
 There were mothers and fathers who would never go home to their children, and children who would never see their parents.
 There was a sister who would never see me again.
 Bile rose in my throat.
-Helios was right, though.
+Mato was right, though.
 They were no longer in the land of the living.
-They were charges of the gods now.
+They were with the gods now.

-"He's not one of ours," Helios growled into my ear.
+"He's not one of ours," Mato growled into my ear.
 Fear made his body tense and his arms shook as the wrapped around me.
+It was common for even Amarians to fear the spirits.
+They were the gods of the earth, and to anger one was a sure and sudden death.
 Against my back, I could feel the pounding of his heart.
-"You have no business getting in the middle of their fight."
+"You have no business getting in the middle of their fight.
+They'll kill you."

 He didn't budge, but instead framed my face between his palms.
 "Consider it their revenge.
 The humans have tainted this land with their filth and greed, tearing away at the forest.
 He deserves this."

+"No one deserves this kind of death, this torture."
 I stepped away, turning to peer through the brush between the trees.
 They were by the river, where the grass was thick and tall.
-With the fading sunlight, their bodies became iridescent.
+With the fading sunlight, their bodies became visible to the eye.
 With each shift of their muscles, the spotted fur of the great leopards shimmered, their eyes glowing red.
 Between them, a figure struggled to hold a broken arrow, as if that would do any good to protect him.
-The bigger of the two spirits swung a paw at the man, who cowered into a ball.
-He whimpered and then screamed as another paw came at him again, intentionally missing.
-They were toying with him, like a cat plays with a mouse.
+The bigger of the two spirits swung a paw at the man, missing on purpose.
+He whimpered and then screamed as another paw came at him again, this time slamming into the ground near his legs.
+They were toying with him.

 "Come out, little girl," one purred, though their mouths did not move.
 "Why don't you come enjoy this meal with us?"

 They two creatures sat on their haunches, ignoring for a moment the prey at their feet.
-As I stepped through the trees, the man stared at me with a look of terror.
-I felt a twinge in my heart as I walked closer.
-He wasn't a man.
+Crimson eyes watched me with joy as I stepped between the trees, making sure my back was straight.
+I felt a twinge in my heart as I moved closer.
+Their prey wasn't a man.
 He was a boy.

 I forced my attention to the spirits, whose eyes had faded to a bright green.
-I had to lean my head all the way back to meet their gaze, their heads level with the treetops.
+I could hear Mato whispering behind me, but he quickly stopped when the smaller spirit hissed.
+Ignoring him, I leaned my head all the way back to meet their gazes, their heads level with the treetops.
 The largest bent until his nose was at my height.
 He turned his cheek, until one emerald eye blinked at me.

 I bowed at the waist, my hands pressed against my thighs.
+I studied the way the grass moved with his breath, the way my thick braid grazed the ground.
 I didn't speak or move, even after he rose to his full height.
+The leopard purred.

 "Would you like to kill him, healer," he asked me, licking his teeth.
-"He is, after all, the one who killed your beloved sister."
+I remained bowed, my lower back beginning to throb.
+"He is, after all, the one who killed your beloved Ren."